ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om2.md

 ### Start the run from a specific restart file {: id='specific-restart'}

+By default, the configuration will start from a "cold-start", where initial conditions are set based on observations of salinity and temperature, but all other model variables are 0.

 To start the run with the initial conditions coming from a specific restart file, you can add the `--restart` option when obtaining the model configuration through the `payu clone ...` command.

 For example, to get the `1deg_jra55_ryf` configuration and set its initial condition to the  `/g/data/ik11/outputs/access-om2/1deg_era5_iaf/restart040` restart file, run: